boker/Angular-Survey/step 2-Routing/README.md

 ##Step 2: Module and Routing
+In this step, we have provided the behavior to show the individual survey on clicking on the appropriate edit link and how routing helps us do that.

 * Module:
 Think of module as a grouping of closely related functions together.
 In a typical single page application, you would have a single module.
 If you are developing a reusable component, you might wrap all th ecode related to that module into a single module.